dongzgh/dongzgh.github.io/journal.md

 * [FS-AGW](#fs-agw)
   * Discussed with Adrian about back end merging
   * Discussed with Eric about stand up meeting
-  * Discussed with Mario about grphics engine upgrading
+  * Discussed with Mario about graphics engine upgrading
-  * Started to work on the new WireframLab branch
+  * Started to work on the new WireframeLab branch
   * Updated FS-AGW/General/Wiki about team organization and responsibilities
   * Talked with Eric about the role of Scrum Master for Functional Specification